jimena-medinarubio/Masters_thesis/README.md

 **Kernel Density Estimation (KDE) analysis**
 Code to calculate the KDE from Lagrangian trajectories

+**Residence time**
+Code to calculate the residence time of Lagrangian trajectories inside a domain.

 **Supervised Machine Learning method to classify trajectories (KNN)**
   - Given a domain parition, code to classify trajectories and obtain their itinerary at each timestep.